Vishnu Manchu

 Manchu Vishnuvardhan Babu (born 23 November 1981) is an Indian actor and film producer known for his works in Telugu cinema and television.
 Manchu had a brief stint as a child artist with the 1985 film Ragile Gundelu.
 Years later, he starred in the 2003 action film Vishnu, for which he won the Filmfare Best Male Debut.
 He is currently serving as the president of the Movie Artists Association since 2021.

-He is the co-owner of the film production house 24 Frames Factory and is an educationalist through Sree Vidyanikethan Educational Trust, founded by his father and veteran Telugu actor Mohan Babu.
+He is the co-owner of the film production house 24 Frames Factory and is an educationalist through Sree Vidyanikethan Educational Trust, founded by his father, Mohan Babu, a veteran Telugu actor.
 He is a founder and chairman of New York Academy, a school in Hyderabad for which his wife, Viranica, is the director and his father Mohan Babu, is the chair person.
 He is also the chairman of Spring Board Academy and Spring Board International Preschools which has more than 75 branches spread across Andhra Pradesh, Telangana, Tamil Nadu and Karnataka.
 Vishnu Manchu is the pro-chancellor of Mohan Babu University in Tirupati established in 2022 by his father Mohan Babu.

 In 2007, he starred in the comedy film Dhee, which became a hit, and Manchu established his career in Telugu cinema.
 Manchu is one of the sponsors of the Celebrity Cricket League Telugu Warriors.